 Fiery, confident and always on high alert, the Pomeranian is a fun dog to be around.
 They can be yappy and snappy, especially if not adequately trained from a young age.
 Owners should ensure they treat them like dogs, not picking them up too often or mollycoddling them.

 Some Poms will develop a condition called Tracheal Collapse which can cause a chronic cough and a reduced ability to exercise.
-As well as medication, it can help to keep your dog slim.
+As well as medication, you can help to keep your dog slim through diet.
 If your Pom is overweight, try to restrict their calories and consider a diet such as Pooch & Mutt Slim & Slender.

 Notoriously easy to train, your Pomeranian will likely take to toilet training and behaviour training fairly easily due to their intelligent nature and eagerness to please.